wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

 ## 2016.
 Her first PTE LTD
 At this point in her life, she was fretting over the fluctuations of her monthly income.
 There will be good months and not so good months.
 She needed to be able to earn more or to get more clients in order to sustain her lifestyle.
 She sought out business mentorship and started an events startup.

 At the point of time, her Wordpress skills came in handy.
 The launching of her business was entirely bootstrap.
 And now, she was opened for business.
-There were good times, when the company landed their first event client.
+There were good moments, the company closed their first deal.
 Subsequently, one of their clients asked about website development.

 She had the bare minimal skills, the time and her company needed the income.
-So she started to take in web development gig as a business offerings.
-She started to offer website development to non-profits in order to beef up her portfolio.
+So she started agreed to take on the web development gig as one of the business offerings.
+She volunteer to develop websites to non-profits in order to beef up her portfolio.

 She learned that when running a business and striking website deals, what mattered was the end product and the income generating ability of the website.
 In the beginning, she had no portfolio, so she charged a subsistence amount for a website.
-Then she slowly adjusted her rates as her competence level increased.
+Then the confidence and competence rise and she slowly adjusted her rates.

 ## 2017.
 The lights go off
 2017, she was running a startup, coaching, teaching soft skills and learning programming.
 She was burning like multiple bulbs in a series circuit.
 Her potential was sipping through but she did not achieve the breakthrough that she was after.

 Perhaps, all of them had the potential to burn brightly but not when they were done concurrently.
 She needed to cut off.
-Maybe it wasn't time yet for her to make a decision.
+She had to make a decision soon.

 ### June 2017
 __Programming.
 Startup.
 Preschool kids.
 Soft skills training.__

 _1 out of 4.
 The light need to shine through._

-The night.
-She decided.
+That night, she decided.

 _First light off_